fmarcia/uglifycss/README.md

 Options:

 * `--max-line-len x` add a newline every x characters; 0 means no newline; default: 5000
-* `--expand-vars` expand variables
+* `--expand-vars` expand variables (by default, `@variables` blocks are not expanded)
-* `--cute-comments` preserve newlines within and around preserved comments
+* `--cute-comments` preserve newlines within and around preserved comments (by default, newlines are removed from preserved comments)

 A [port to javascript](https://github.com/yui/yuicompressor/blob/master/ports/js/cssmin.js) is also available in the YUI Compressor repository.